 I am an introvert, of that I am absolutely certain.

 Solitude is absolutely necessary for my survival.
-I need physical separation from all living humans beings just to keep my sanity. that is what an introvert is.
+Due to a combination of my introversion and magnetic empathy, sometimes I just need total physical separation from all living humans beings just to keep my sanity.

 The thing is while I have always been an introvert, I haven’t always been shy.
 I didn’t always suffer from the desire to be invisible.
 That part of my personality was acquired.